Simiine/CI-Project-2/README.md

 ![end page](assets/images/end-page.png)

 ## High Scores Page
 The high scores page lists the top scores for the game.
-The list is limited to showing only the top 5 hight scores.
+The list is limited to showing only the top 5 high scores.
 ![high scores page](assets/images/high-scores-page.png)

 # Testing